GiacobboNicola/PubRec/README.md

 # PubRec

-Simple python module to get the number of citations of a paper (or list of papers) available on the [ADS archive](https://ui.adsabs.harvard.edu/).
+Simple python module to get the number of citations of a paper (or list of papers) quering [ADS archive](https://ui.adsabs.harvard.edu/).

+## Installation
+This module is available through pip:
+`pip install pubrec`

 ## Example
 Here a couple of examples:
-* get the citations of papers listed in a file like in *example.txt*, where each line is a bibcode:
+* get the citations of papers listed in a file like in *example.txt* (where each line is a bibcode):
-`python pubrec.py --file example.txt`
+`pubrec --file example.txt`
 * get the citations from individual bibcodes:
-`python pubrec.py --single 2019MNRAS.482.2234G 2018MNRAS.480.2011G`
+`pubrec --single 2019MNRAS.482.2234G 2018MNRAS.480.2011G`

-### Soon on this screens...
-* pip installation available
-* new features
-* and much more